wy1iu/sphereface/README.md

 ### Introduction

-The repository contains the entire pipeline (including all the preprossings) for deep face recognition with **`SphereFace`**.
+The repository contains the entire pipeline (including all the preprocessings) for deep face recognition with **`SphereFace`**.
 The recognition pipeline contains three major steps: face detection, face alignment and face recognition.

 SphereFace is a recently proposed face recognition method.
 It was initially described in an [arXiv technical report](https://arxiv.org/pdf/1704.08063.pdf) and then published in [CVPR 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf).
 To facilitate the face recognition research, we give an example of training on [CAISA-WebFace](http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html) and testing on [LFW](http://vis-www.cs.umass.edu/lfw/) using the **20-layer CNN architecture** described in the paper (i.e. SphereFace-20).